TrueNASTrueNAS Nightly Development Documentation

 Changing the Administrator Password

+Existing TrueNAS systems migrating from earlier TrueNAS release with the admin user retain this administrator account.
+Only a clean install using a TrueNAS 24.10 iso creates the truenas_admin administrator account.
+Both the earlier admin and new truenas_admin accounts have the same permissions and privileges.
 You can change the admin user password in the UI or from the Console Setup menu.
 You can set and enable the root user password in the UI, but for security hardening, we recommend leaving it disabled.

 Disabling a password in the UI prevents the user from logging in with it.
-If both the root and local admin user passwords are disabled and the web interface session times out with these passwords disabled, SCALE provides a temporary sign-in screen to allow logging into the UI.
+If both the root and local admin user passwords are disabled and the web interface session times out with these passwords disabled, TrueNAS provides a temporary sign-in screen to allow logging into the UI.
 Immediately go to the Credentials > Local User screen, select the admin user, click Edit and re-enable the password.

 Resetting the System Configuration